0xGeorgii/0xgeorgii.github.io/articles/the-provers-proof.md

 # The provers proof #

+please visit the new revision of this article https://www.georgeplotnikov.com/the-provers-proof/

 ## Instead of introduction ##

 To made up the actual data with the actual list of competitive provers I used the [CADE](http://www.cadeinc.org/)'s data in 2018.